ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 	- Between specific dates in different months _January 10 – August 18, 2015_
 	- Between dates in different years _January 1, 1908 – August 1, 2012_

+### Punctuation

+#### Ampersands (&)
+Do not use in place of _and_, except as part of a graphic design or logo.

+#### Apostrophe

+- Avoid using apostrophes in plural acronyms, e.g. _CDs, URLs_
+- Plural nouns not ending in _s_: Add _’s_, e.g. _the alumni’s contributions, women’s rights._
+- Plural nouns ending in _s_: Add only an apostrophe: _the churches’ needs, the girls’ toys, the horses’ food, the ships’ wake, states’ rights, the VIPs’ entrance_.
+- For consistency and ease in remembering a rule, always use _’s_ if the word does not end in the letter _s_.
+- Singular proper names ending in _s_: Use only an apostrophe, e.g. _Jesus’ disciples._
+- When a proper noun is already plural, the usual rule for possessives applies, e.g. _The Smiths’, Rolling Stones’_.

+#### At Sign (@)
+Do not use in place of _at_, except as part of a Twitter, Instagram, or email address.

+#### Commas
+Use the oxford or serial comma.

+> We interviewed some of our members, Rick Warren, Oprah, and Justin Timberlake.

+Otherwise, follow common sense with commas.
+Read the sentence aloud.
+If you need to take a breath, use a comma.

+#### Emoji
+Emoji are a fun way to add humor and interest to your writing, but use them infrequently.
+Currently emoji are only supported in social media and email contexts.

 #### Em Dashes (—)
 Use as an abrupt change in a thought or sentence.
 No space on either side (_On second thought—I don’t agree_).
 For Mac, use shortcut `shift+option+-`, for Windows, use shortcut `alt+0151`.